 Planning your Building Supplies

-Think before you buy and plan your building supplies to keep wastage of materials to a minimum.
+To maximize construction sustainability, think before you buy and plan your building supplies to keep wastage of materials to a minimum.

 Calculate the quantities of materials you will need for the job and do not over-order more than you need for the sake of convenience.